 See below for what you can do to improve New Rochelle’s water.

-- Use Berkey filters with activated carbon to filter out 17 of the 21 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out the majority of contaminants in New Rochelle’s drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.